jasonstrachan/sandbox/readme.md

 - **Exports**:
   - PNG captures include a manifest sidecar describing the seed, control snapshot, texture sizes, shader hashes, and WebGPU feature set.
   - WebM capture prefers WebCodecs + VP9 (ImageBitmap → `VideoEncoder` → custom WebM muxer).
 When WebCodecs aren’t available, the code falls back to `MediaRecorder`.
 Each run auto-stops after ~8 seconds and writes the same manifest format as PNG.
-- **Autosave**: every persisted control (spawn count, gravity, damping, rest threshold, etc.) is mirrored into `localStorage`, so dev tweaks survive refreshes without manually editing defaults.
+- **Autosave / reset**: every persisted control (spawn count, gravity, damping, rest threshold, etc.) is mirrored into `localStorage` so tweaks survive refreshes.
+The new `Factory Reset` control wipes that storage and reloads when you want a clean slate without touching DevTools.
-- **Pool guard**: the overlay shows `Pool <active>/<max>`; when it reads `— paused`, spawn waves are suppressed because the artifact pool is full.
+- **Pool guard**: the overlay shows `Pool <active>/<max>` plus the last pool event; when it reads `— paused`, spawn waves are suppressed because the artifact pool is full.
 Use the dev-only `Recycle Pool` toggle or raise `maxArtifacts` to free space.
+Export manifests now include the pool event log so field captures record every suppression/recycle.
 - **Validation**: see `docs/validation-report.md` for the scenario checklist (single-box drop, mixed rain, long-haul, and 4K/120 Hz profiling).
 Populate that file with your local metrics + manifests before sharing captures outside the team.

 ## CI notes